 The web of business relationships needed to deliver a successful event is large and critical.
 In addition to the executives at the convention center or hotel with whom you negotiate and execute the event—national sales reps, convention services managers, and chefs—you need to build trust with the audiovisual, destination management, and transportation companies that can make or break the experience.

 Meeting planning is a relationship business, so what does remote communication mean for the way planners get to know a supplier’s capabilities and develop trust that they’ll follow through?
-That is the topic of research conducted by two professors, Jeanne Brett, Kellogg School of Management at Northwestern University, and Tyree Mitchell, Louisiana State University, for their new book, Searching for Trust in the Global Economy.
+That is the topic of research conducted by two professors, Jeanne Brett, Kellogg School of Management at Northwestern University, and Tyree Mitchell, Louisiana State University, for their recent book, Searching for Trust in the Global Economy.

 1. Be intentional about spending some time on personal topics.